 Roaches are naturally associated with mites in the wild, and the relationship is usually symbiotic.
 However, mite infestation of a captive Dubia roach colony is a very different situation.
-In fact, it’s potentially a very serious problem.
+It can potentially be a very serious problem that needs to be addressed quickly to avoid loss.
 Learn how to rid a Dubia colony of mites in 7 steps.

 Information About Dubia Roach Colonies

 Captive roach colonies require certain maintenance and care to thrive.
 Learn how to build, support, and maintain the social and spacial enclave we call a colony, and how to cultivate one of your own by breeding.